Robert Deeley

-Robert Peter Deeley (June 18, 1946) is an American prelate of the Roman Catholic Church, serving since 2013 as bishop of the Diocese of Portland in Maine.
+Robert Peter Deeley (born June 18, 1946) is an American prelate of the Catholic Church who served as bishop of the Latin Church diocese of Portland in Maine from 2013 to 2024.
+He is currently bishop emeritus of Portland.
 He previously served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 2012 to 2013.

 Biography

 Early life and education

 Robert Deeley was born on June 18, 1946, in Cambridge, Massachusetts to Michael and Mary Deeley, both from County Galway, Ireland.
-In 1964, after graduating from Matignon High School in Cambridge, Massachusetts, Deeley went to Cardinal O’Connell Minor Seminary in Boston.
-After two years, Deeley received the Basselin Foundation Scholarship and attended the Catholic University of America in Washington, D.C.
-After graduating in 1968 with a Bachelor of Arts degree, he entered the Pontifical North American College in Rome, earning a Bachelor of Sacred Theology degree at the Pontifical Gregorian University in 1972.
+Growing up in Belmont, Massachusetts, he later attended Matignon High School in Cambridge.
+After deciding to enter the priesthood, Deeley enrolled in 1964 at the Cardinal O’Connell Minor Seminary in Boston.

+After two years at the minor seminary, Deeley received the Basselin Foundation Scholarship, allowing him to attend the Catholic University of America in Washington, D.C.
+After graduating in 1968 with a Bachelor of Philosophy degree, he entered the Pontifical North American College in Rome, earning a Bachelor of Sacred Theology degree at the Pontifical Gregorian University in 1972.